openstack-archive/surveil/doc/source/webui/directives/actionbar.rst

 Action Bar
 ==========

 The action bar is the bar containing components that act on data.
-Theses components can apply filters, recheck selected data, etc. on specified datasourceId.
+These components can apply filters, recheck selected data, etc. on specified datasourceId.

 .. code-block:: javascript